Frequently asked questions

 By default, the PRTG Hosted Monitor user interface is only accessible via a secured HTTPS connection.
 On an operating system level, Amazon's AWS firewalls will ensure the security of your network and, of course, all passwords are secured using individual encryption.

-You can connect remote probes from different locations to your PRTG Hosted Monitor instance: the limit is your total number of sensors.
+You can connect remote probes from different locations to PRTG Hosted Monitor: the limit is your total number of sensors.

 PRTG Hosted Monitor uses SendGrid for sending email notifications.
 These settings are preconfigured and cannot be changed to some other SMTP server.
 Emails sent by PRTG Hosted Monitor can originate from the following IPs:

-- Update SPF/DMARC configuration on your end, so that it accepts those emails from the aforementioned IPs, see also https://sendgrid.com/docs/glossary/spf/
+- Update the SPF/DMARC configuration on your end so that it accepts those emails from the aforementioned IPs, see also https://sendgrid.com/docs/glossary/spf/

 We monitor the email reputation of each instance and take measures to prevent emails being sent from instances with a poor reputation, which usually indicates that the instance is being abused for sending SPAM.

-No, neither the license nor the data can be migrated.
-The reason behind this is that your instance's data is stored in the cloud and you can't simply access it on an operating system level as you could with PRTG on premises.
+No, neither the subscription nor the data can be migrated.
+The reason behind this is that your instance's data is stored in the cloud and you can't simply access it on an operating system level as you could with PRTG Network Monitor.
 Also, both PRTG Hosted Monitor and PRTG Network Monitor have two fundamentally different pricing structures.
 The former is a subscription model and the latter a one-time purchase plus maintenance.

 On the PRTG Hosted Monitor status page, you can get updates on how our services and features are doing.
 If there are any interruptions to our service, we will post a note to keep you informed.